Josephine Meeker: Rescue

 On October 21, the pioneer women and children were rescued by Charles Adams, a general of the Colorado Militia.
 He was a longtime friend of Chief Ouray and the Uncompahgre Utes, who were not involved in the Meeker Massacre.
 Ouray's wife Chipeta was instrumental in obtaining the release of the captives.
 Adams together with three of his men and some Uncompahgres went to the Utes' camp.
 When he met Josephine, he shook her hand and told her that he had come to take her back if she would go.
 The former captives were escorted to Denver where Meeker was interviewed by Dr. Avery, a female physician.

 On November 4 at Greeley, General Adams conducted an official investigation into the massacre and the women's captivity.
 After having been sworn in, Meeker described in intimate detail her relationship with Persune in captivity.
 In 1880, the US Congress held an inquiry into the massacre, at which Chief Ouray, Chipeta, and General Adams testified at the hearing.

 Before Adams took Meeker away from the camp, Persune promised that she would not have to perform any domestic tasks if she would stay with him as his wife.
 He offered her all his possessions and wept when she rejected him.
 He was said to continue to love her.

-Meeker left Colorado shortly after her rescue and went to work in Washington, DC.
+Meeker left Colorado shortly after her rescue and went to work in Washington, D.C.
 There she worked for a time as a copyist for the Office of Indian Affairs.
 Returning to Colorado, she became a secretary for US Senator Henry Moore Teller.
 She often gave lectures about the Utes and her experiences in various eastern cities.

 Death

-Meeker died on December 20, 1882 at the age of 25 of a pulmonary infection (pneumonia).
-She was buried in Linn Grove cemetery in Greeley, Colorado.
+Meeker died on December 20, 1882, at the age of 25 of a pulmonary infection (pneumonia).

 The following inscription on her tombstone was written by her mother: